 - 1. Import the file Linear Fit.dat from the Samples\Curve Fitting\ subfolder. - 2.
 Highlight column B and select Analysis: Fitting: Linear Fit... - In the Linear Fit dialog that opens, check the Fix Intercept checkbox (under Fit Options) and set the Fix Intercept at edit box to 0. - 4.
-Click the button next to the Dialog Theme control and select Save as ....
-In the Theme Name box, enter Zero Intercept and press OK.
+Click the button next to the Dialog Theme control and select Save as In the Theme Name box, enter Zero Intercept and press OK.
 Press OK again to close the Linear Fit dialog box and perform the analysis.
 FitLinear1 and FitLinearCurve1 result sheets are added to the workbook. - Return to the source data and highlight column C. Select Analysis: Fitting: Linear Fit from the menu.
-You will see a fly-out menu with multiple Theme options including the Zero Intercept Theme you saved in the previous step. - 6.
-Select your saved Theme.
+You will see a fly-out menu with multiple Theme options including the Zero Intercept Theme you saved in the previous step.

+6. Select your saved Theme.
 The analysis is automatically performed on Column C using the settings saved in the Theme.
 Note that the dialog box does not open.

-- Hold the SHIFT key while clicking on your Theme in the main menu and the associated dialog box will open with settings from the selected Theme loaded into the dialog box. - The default theme Origin shipped for an analysis is called System Default. click the fly-out menu in analysis dialog and choose System Default to load it. - Click the fly-out menu in analysis dialog and choose Delete to delete themes you have created, including customized <default> theme. - The customized <default> themes for all analysis dialogs are saved in Defaults.xml under User Files folder.
-Delete it will restore system default settings of all analysis dialogs.
+- Hold the SHIFT key while clicking on your Theme in the main menu and the associated dialog box will open with settings from the selected Theme loaded into the dialog box. - The default Theme Origin shipped for an analysis is called System Default.
+Click the fly-out menu in the analysis dialog and choose System Default to load it. - Click the fly-out menu in the analysis dialog and choose Delete to delete Themes you have created, including any customized <default> Theme. - The customized <default> Themes for all analysis dialogs are saved in Defaults.xml in the User Files Folder.
+Deleting this file restores system default settings of all analysis dialogs.